glorietaembajadores/AI_Chat_private_free/README.md

     Model Phi-2                 1Gb

-# Limintation: Only 1 model chat at same time
+# Limitation: Only 1 model chat at same time

 # BUILD AND RUN CONTAINERS using compose